David and Sarah

 Incredibly, despite some pretty bad lab values, I continued to feel good, and never had dialysis.
 Sarah and I had surgery on August 14, 2012.
 Along with her donating her kidney, Dr. Chaudhry addressed the aneurysms and took out her spleen.
 After surgery on Tuesday, we were able to be discharged on Friday!
 That is still incredible to me.
 Also, incredibly we had quite a number of visitors during our short stay that encouraged us.
 I was particularly blessed that my brother, Derek, came for the day of surgery and the day after.

 Those who cared for us were amazing!
-All the staff at Iowa Methodist Medical Center was so very good to us consistently.
+All of the staff members at Iowa Methodist Transplant Center were so very good to us consistently.
 Some people especially went over and above in our situation: thank you!
 (You know who you are!)

 I have been given a new chance at life, and I am so very thankful to God, and to my family, and to so many wonderful people who helped me through this amazing journey.